-Carp culture is based around the 'polyculture' of the three Indian major carps (catla, rohu and mrigal) as well as 'composite carp culture' of the three Indian major carps with the three exotic carps (silver, grass and common carp).
+Carp culture is based around the 'polyculture' of the three Indian major carps (catla, roho labeo and mrigal carp), as well as 'composite carp culture' of the three Indian major carps with the three exotic carps (silver, grass and common carp).
 Standard practices in carp culture include:

 Culture of catfish

 The pond culture of catfish involves mainly Philippine catfish ‘magur’ (Clarias batrachus) is currently propagated on a large scale along the north-eastern regions, mainly in the State of Assam.
 While the stinging catfish, ‘singhi’ (Heteropneustes fossilis) has potentials of mono- and polyculture (Clarias and Anabas).
 Considering the high market demand for catfish and the availability of a huge potential resource in the form of swamps and derelict waters, commercial farming of these species are presently receiving important attention.
 Lately, with the introduction of Pangasius sutchi and Oreochromis niloticus, enterprising farmers are resorting to the culture of these fishes on commercial scale.

 The giant river prawn (Macrobrachium rosenbergii) is the largest and fastest growing species being farmed and possesses considerable demand both in domestic and international markets.
 M. rosenbergii is cultured either alone (monoculture) or in combination with carps (polyculture).
 The monoculture of giant river prawn is mostly confined to ponds with supplementary feeding and a production yield level of 1.0–1.5 tonnes/hectare in a 7–8 month production cycle using single stocking and both single/multiple harvesting.
 The polyculture of freshwater prawn juveniles carp has also been demonstrated to be economically viable.

 Non-conventional culture systems